horga83/shellChatGPT/README.md

 Text completion with Curie model:

     chatgpt.sh -mtext-curie-001 "Hello there!
-What is your name?" chatgpt.sh -m1 "Hello there!
-What is your name?"
+What is your name?" chatgpt.sh -m1 "List biggest cities in the world"

-Chat completion, sets temperature:
+Chat completion, set temperature:

     chatgpt.sh -cc -t0.7 "Hello there!
 What is your name?"

-Text completion chat mode, use visual editor instead of shell `read` or `vared`:
+Text/chat completion, use visual editor instead of shell `read` or `vared` (reuse initial text from positional arguments):

-    chatgpt.sh -cx -t0.7 "Hello there!
-What is your name?"
+    chatgpt.sh -cx "Alice was visiting Bob when John arrived  "

+Chat completion with voice as input:

+    chatgpt.sh -ccw

+Chat in portuguese with voice in and voice out (pipe output to voice synthesiser):

+    chatgpt.sh -ccw pt | espeakng -v pt-br

 Use the \`edits' endpoint, this option requires two or more prompts, instructions (required) and the proper (optional):